 Static

 linkStatic constructor.
 Returns a new instance of TextArea linked to the specified HTML element.
-The advantage of this over the use of constructor with 'new' is that it allows you chain additional requirements, as shown in the example:
+The advantage of this over the use of constructor with 'new' is that it allows you chain additional requirments, as shown in the example:

 <div id="input"></div>